 - Enterprise software

-Once you get your dream job, learn how to navigate your first 90 days as a product manager at your new company:
+Finally, once you get your dream job, learn how to navigate your first 90 days as a product manager: